-Each simulation experiences a subsequent recrystallization (Figure \ref{fig:Fig5c}), followed by a grain growth up to 1 strain (Figure \ref{fig:Fig5d}).
-At this point, through inspecting the colouring of atoms, the majority of atoms have similar crystal orientation to the initially perfect crystal lattice, meaning that the misorientation between grains is small.
-As the shearing continues, it is evident that grains develop different orientations, as shown in Figure \ref{fig:Fig5e} - \ref{fig:Fig5g}.
+Each simulation experiences a subsequent reorientation of atoms, followed by a grain growth up to $\gamma = 1$ (Figure \ref{fig:Fig5c}).
+At this point, by inspecting the colouring of atoms, the majority of atoms have similar local crystal orientation to the initially perfect crystal lattice, meaning that the misorientation between grains is small.
+As the shearing continues, it is evident that grains develop different orientations, as shown in Figure \ref{fig:Fig5d} and \ref{fig:Fig5e}.
 It is also evident that the grains are larger and longer for the higher temperature simulations compared to the lower temperature simulations.
-This is observed by comparing the 300 K and 1000 K simulations in Figure \ref{fig:Fig5g}, where the grain number and size are very different.
-This is also consistent with the lower grain numbers for the higher temperature simulations compared to the 300 K benchmark, seen in Figure \ref{fig:Fig4f}.
+This is observed by comparing the 300 K and 1000 K simulations in Figure \ref{fig:Fig5e}, where the grain number and size are very different.
+This is also consistent with the lower grain numbers for the higher temperature simulations compared to the 300 K benchmark, seen at $\gamma = 10$ in Figure \ref{fig:Fig4c}.

-As $\alpha$-iron is a BCC metal, it has a very high stacking fault energy \cite{HUMPHREYS2004415}.
-It is generally agreed that Dynamic Recovery (DRV) is the sole dynamic restoration mechanism in $\alpha$-iron and other ferritic metals \cite{WANG19941193, HUMPHREYS2004415}.
-However, some studies have also shown that Dynamic Recrystallisation (DRX) occurs in BCC iron \cite{TSUJI, Nikonov2018}.
-Typically, DRV readily occurs in ferritic steels and iron at temperatures $>0.4T_{m}$ \cite{MCQUEEN20012375}.
-On the other hand, the data presented in Figure \ref{fig:Fig4i} suggests that this can also occur at room temperature, as this figure shows a marked annihilation of dislocations.
-The fundamental mechanisms of DRV are dislocation glide, climb, and cross-slip \cite{HUMPHREYS2004415}.
-We speculate that the accumulation of dislocations also contributes to nanocrystal formation, as the dislocations accumulate and form LAGBs.
-In general, the dislocation density stays fairly constant after around $\varepsilon = 4$ for all simulations, whilst the grains continue to elongate, which is especially prominent for higher temperature simulations.
+As $\alpha$-iron is a BCC metal, it has a high stacking fault energy \cite{HUMPHREYS2004415} meaning that dislocation motion and cross-slip can readily occur.
+This means that dynamic recovery is the governing dynamic restoration mechanism in $\alpha$-iron and other ferritic metals \cite{WANG19941193, HUMPHREYS2004415} as the dislocations can easily move.
+Typically, dynamic recovery readily occurs in ferritic steels and iron at temperatures $>0.4T_{m}$ \cite{MCQUEEN20012375}.
+The data presented in Figure \ref{fig:Fig4e} suggests that this can also occur at room temperature, as this figure shows a marked annihilation of dislocations.
+The fundamental mechanisms of dynamic recovery are dislocation glide, climb, and cross-slip \cite{HUMPHREYS2004415}.
+We speculate that the accumulation of dislocations also contributes to nanocrystal formation, as dislocations organise into low-angle grain boundaries.
+In general, the dislocation density stays fairly constant after $\sim\gamma = 4$ for all simulations, whilst the grains continue to elongate, which is especially prominent for higher temperature simulations.
 This behaviour is expected for a metallic material under constant strain deformation \cite{HUMPHREYS2004415, Sellars1986167}.